rust-lang/rust/text/0000-string-patterns.md

   themselves, duplicating it in the in-memory representation.
   However, this still runs into HKT issues with the impl of `Pattern`.
-- Remove the lifetime parameter on `Pattern` and `Matcher` by making them fully unsafe API's, and require implementations to unsafely transmuting away and back the lifetime of the haystack slice.
+- Remove the lifetime parameter on `Pattern` and `Matcher` by making them fully unsafe API's, and require implementations to unsafely transmuting back the lifetime of the haystack slice.
 - Remove `unsafe` from the API by not marking the `Matcher` traits as `unsafe`, requiring users of the API to explicitly check every match on validity in regard to utf8 boundaries.
 - Allow to opt-in the `unsafe` traits by providing parallel safe and unsafe `Matcher` traits or methods, with the one per default implemented in terms of the other.
-- Turn `Pattern` into `Pattern` and `ReversePattern`, starting the forward-reverse split at the level of patterns directly.
-The two would still be in a inherits-from relationship like `Matcher` and `ReverseMatcher`, and be interchangeable if the later also implement `DoubleEndedMatcher`, but on the `str` API `where` clauses like `where P: Pattern<'a>, P::MatcherImpl: ReverseMatcher<'a>` would turn into `where P: ReversePattern<'a>`.

 # Unresolved questions